monimiller/space-quest-league-trino/README.md

 mascot named
 [Commander Bun Bun](https://twitter.com/trinodb/status/1357416368543588356) 🐇.

 If you want to learn more about Trino, I highly suggest giving a visit to the Trino Getting Started Repo, where you can explore more capabilities outside what we will utilize during these challenges.
-If you have questions, feel free to ping **Monica Miller** on the [Trino Slack](https://trino.io/slack.html), and I will be happy to answer them!
+If you have questions about any of these challenges, feel free to ping **Monica Miller** on the [Trino Slack](https://trino.io/slack.html), and I will be happy to answer them!

 ## Prerequisites